 - Complimentary Wi-Fi every time you fly on us

-100K elites must make their selections before January 31, 2023 and cannot be changed after selected.
+100K elites must make their selections before January 31, 2023 and cannot be changed after selection.
 If elites do not select a choice benefit, no benefit will be rewarded.
 Also note, if you select the Alaska Lounge+ membership, current members will not receive a refund.
 Therefore, this may be a poor selection for current lounge members.

 All benefits are valid for the program year, running through December 31, 2023.
 This means those selecting lounge membership or complimentary Wi-Fi will only enjoy this benefit through the end of 2023, not longer.

 Finally note, these benefits are only valid for those who earn and fly 100,000 elite qualifying miles before 12/31/2022.